polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/learn.md

 uploaded that digest.
 This allows that user to later prove that they were the original person to claim the file.

-Our Proof of Existence module will expose two callable functions:
+Our Proof of Existence Pallet will expose two callable functions:

 * `create_claim` - allows a user to claim the existence of a file by uploading a file digest.